oVirt/ovirt-site/source/feature/virt-sysprep.html.md

     5.  remove user account
     6.  inject ssh public key for user
     7.  set timezone
+    8.  perform package update
+    9.  install specific package

 <!-- -->

 *   UI desing:

 TBD.

+### Notes

+*   We may want to consider setting the Sparsify flag on which mean that virt-sparsify will run and trim the disk
+*   multiple VMs actions
+    1.  all of the action of virt-sysprep tab can be run on multiple VMs
+    2.  all the virt-sysprep tab options can be run on a VM-Pool. (ie on all of its VMs)

 ### Current status